-This is the third most common type of JOIN in SQL (might be cool to insert % from Chartio Users).
+This is the third most common type of JOIN in SQL.
 FULL OUTER refers to the first table, or the table you will be joining to.
 So in this case it would be the facebook table since it comes before linkedin table in the query.

 FULL OUTER JOIN linkedin

 This query finds matches and adds them to a newly created table in the same way as a LEFT join.